-This article is about editing the /etc/hosts file on a Debian 10 Buster system.
+This article is about editing the /etc/hosts file on a Debian 11 system.
 But let us first see what the Hosts file is.

 Understanding the Hosts File

-All operating systems keep hosts files on a machine in order to translate hostnames to IP addresses.
+All operating systems keep hosts files on a machine to translate hostnames to IP addresses.
 Whenever you open a website by typing its hostname, your system will read through the hosts file to check for the corresponding IP and then open it.
-The hosts file is a simple text file located in the etc folder of your Debian.
+The hosts file is a simple text file located in the /etc folder of your Debian.

-From what we mentioned, you might be expecting this file to have a very long list of IPs and corresponding hostnames; but that is not true.
-The hosts file only contains a number of lines;
+From what we mentioned, you might expect this file to have a very long list of IPs and corresponding hostnames; but that is not true.
+The hosts file only contains several lines;

 - The first part, by default, contains hostnames and IP addresses of your localhost and machine.
-This is the part you will usually modify in order to make the desired changes.
+This is the part you will usually modify to make the desired changes.

 - The second part has information about IPv6 capable hosts and you will hardly be editing these lines.